LorenzDuremdes/Second-Brain/overfitting.md

 3. **[[learning rate]]** → overfitting
 	1. a lower [[learning rate]] could potentially prevent overfitting^[Algorithms to Live By: The Computer Science of Human Decisions, p.
 174]
 		1. e.g. having to prioritize and learn high-level construals first

+# things that can increase [[probability]] of overfitting
+1. uncertainty → overfitting^[Algorithms to Live By: The Computer Science of Human Decisions, p.
+178]
+	1. the greater the uncertainty, the more sensitive you could be to overfitting e.g. factorizing (semi-)incorrect variables

 # examples
 1. how does "[[evolution]]" prevent "overfitting"?^[Algorithms to Live By: The Computer Science of Human Decisions, p.
 176]